GoWebMe2020/GoWebMe2020/README.md

 `// software engineer · london incoming`

-### Engineer who ships, manager who listens, builder who turns ideas into products.
+### Engineer who ships, systems owner who's accountable, builder who turns ideas into products.

 Full-stack engineer with 5+ years' experience building production systems in **TypeScript, React, Node, and Ruby on Rails** - and growing depth in **Python and Django**.
 Before software, eighteen years of construction project management taught me what owning outcomes, not just tasks, actually looks like.